micag2025/Agentic_AI_Developer_Certification-Project_1/README.md

 _A paragraph **"Future Implementations"** in the section "Contributing" has been enclosed to give an overview on features that users might proposed to implement the application._

-Besides, following further changes (implementations):
+Besides, following further implementations:
 - Short **description of the sample dataset** used, explanaing why it has been selected, and how it can be used in the application.
-- After "Features" and before "Installation", a new section titled **"Example UI Screenshots"** has been enclosed to show relevant UI features such as:
+- Before “Usage Examples” a new section titled **"Example UI Screenshots"** has been enclosed to show relevant UI features such as:
    - the Home Page
-   - Pubblication Search (Details?)
+   - Pubblication Search
+   - Publication Details
-   - Q&A Chat Interface /  Example Query Result
+   - Q&A Chat Interface with Example Query Result

 # Repository: